Tpatt14/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jump Box machine and ELK server can accept connections from the Internet.
+Access to these machines, is only allowed from the following IP addresses:
-- The whitelisted IP addresses are, the administartors personal IP Address.
+- The whitelisted IP addresses is the administrators personal IP Address.

 Machines within the network can only be accessed by other machines within the netowrk.
 - The Jump Box was allowed to access the ELK VM, the IP address of the Jump Box is 10.0.0.8.